-Our Masters of Divinity (MDiv) and Master of Arts (MA) professional concentrations can be completed with a mix of online courses and in-person intensive classes.
-Our MA academic concentrations can be completed entirely online.
+Our Masters of Divinity (M.Div.) and Master of Arts (M.A.) degree programs can be completed with a mix of online (synchronous and asynchronous) courses and in-person Residential Focus Sessions (3-day intensives plus extended online instruction).

 “I am deeply grateful for Luther Seminary’s commitment to online learning.
 Online learning allows students from a variety of contexts to pursue seminary education in a way that is often more affordable and convenient.
 In the context of our current pandemic, I am also finding that our online students are well prepared to communicate the Gospel through digital platforms.”

-— Michael Chan, Assistant Professor of Old Testament
+— Michael Chan, Former Assistant Professor of Old Testament